jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### Debian, Ubuntu, and Preseed

-[Debian/Ubuntu pressed template](https://help.ubuntu.com/lts/installation-guide/amd64/apb.html "Preseed")  Debian created their own answer file system called [preeseed].
+[Debian/Ubuntu pressed template](https://help.ubuntu.com/lts/installation-guide/amd64/apb.html "Preseed")  Debian created their own answer file system called [preseed].
 You can interrupt a manual install and point to a kickstart file, but it needs to be done over the network.
 When you are installing an operating system you don't yet have a filesystem to read files from!

 Working example of a preseed and a kickstart file can be found in the source code of the book: ```files > Chapter-13 > packer-build-templates > preseed``` and ```files > Chapter-13 > packer-build-templates > ks```